flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

     **NOTE:** It is advisable to **not** use the MSFS Fuel Panel to load fuel or weights.

-    To learn how see [Load Fuel and Payload](#load-fuel-and-payload) in the simBrief integration below.
+    To learn how see [Load Fuel and Payload](../../fbw-a32nx/feature-guides/simbrief.md#loading-fuel-and-weight) in the simBrief integration guide.

 The A32NX can auto populate this information.